Battle of Oravais: Battle

 A present day photograph of the location that served as the battlefield.

 At dawn the first shots were exchanged between Kulnev's troops and a Swedish outpost by a bridge in the forest.
 Firing intensified, the Swedish position was reinforced continuously while the remainder of the Russian forces behind Kulnev arrived.
 Fighting continued with heavy losses on both sides until the situation became untenable for the Swedes, who retreated to their defensive positions at 10 a.m.
 The retreat was covered by a single artillery piece commanded by the fifteen-year-old sublieutenant Wilhelm von Schwerin.

 The Swedish main position was deployed along a ridge which was protected to the north (on the Swedish right wing) by an inlet from the Baltic, and the Fjärdså stream with its south to north flow provided added defensive potential.
 The forest in front of the ridge had been cleared to afford the artillery a better view of the arriving Russians, who were regrouping at the edge of the forest.

 Artillery bombardment then began between the two forces, and continued for an hour until the Russians mounted a frontal assault against the Swedish positions.
 Kulnev, on the Russian left wing, struck the Swedish right, but was repelled when his force became bogged down in the Fjärdså stream.
 The Russians now reinforced their right wing, under Nikolay Demidov, and another assault was made.
 It was also repelled, but this time the Swedish unexplainably left their positions and counterattacked; Adlercreutz had issued no order to that effect.
 The Swedish counterattack met overpowering fire and was forced to withdraw with heavy losses.

 At 2 p.m. the battle was far from decided.
 The Russians made a second attempt at turning the Swedish left flank.
 This thinned the Russian center, and Adlercreutz ordered a forceful attack to exploit the weakness.
 Despite the intensive Russian fire, the attack proceeded swiftly, and the whole Swedish line was carried along by the movement.
 The entire Russian line was forced to retire back into the forest where the battle had begun earlier in the morning.

 However, dwindling of ammunition frustrated Adlercreutz's attempted decisive stroke.
 As Russian reinforcements arrived, the spent Swedish army retired to their defensive positions again.
 At this point the battle was still undecided (the gunfire and bloodshed continued), but General Kamensky said "don't stop fighting until the Swedes are forced out of position" and ordered Demidov's right wing to make yet another attempt on the weak Swedish left wing.
 When this maneuver started night had fallen and the battle had already raged for fourteen hours; it became too much for the Swedish army, which hastily retreated to the north from the Russian bayonet attack.
 A brief Russian pursuit also followed, which ended with the Swedes burning the bridge.

-The soldiers enthusiastically greeted Kamensky, who went round all the camps, thanking everyone from small to great for their victory.
+Kamensky went round all the camps, thanking everyone for their victory.
 This seventeen-hour battle was the longest and bloodiest of the campaign.